tidyverse/tidyverse.org/content/blog/renaming-default-branch/index.md

 ## How to update your clones and forks

-As mentioned above, our bulk renaming involves FILL IN THIS NUMBER GitHub repos, which are associated with FILL IN THIS NUMBER forks.
-It's impossible to say how many non-fork clones there may be.
+As mentioned above, our bulk renaming involves UPDATE THIS NUMBER around 350 GitHub repos, which are associated with UPDATE THESE NUMBERS \>33K forks, \>9K open issues, \>87K watchers, and \>87K stars.
+It's impossible to say how many non-fork clones are out there.
 Undoubtedly, many of these forks and clones are inactive, but it's also clear that our branch renaming potentially affects lots of people.

 ### How will I know I have a problem?